zuugle-services/DianaWidget/README.md

 <script src="dist/DianaWidget.bundle.js"></script>
 ```

-### 4. Token Expiration and Refresh

-* **Token Lifetime**: Access Tokens have a limited lifetime (e.g., 1 hour).
-* **Server Responsibility**: Your server-side logic should manage the token's lifecycle.
-This includes:
-   * Caching the token to avoid requesting a new one for every page load.
-   * Requesting a new token from the OAuth endpoint before the current one expires or if an API call fails due to an expired token.
-* **Updating the Widget**: If a token expires while a user is on the page, the widget might start receiving errors.
-Your application may need a strategy to fetch a new token from your server and re-initialize the widget or update its configuration.

 **In summary:** The `Client Secret` is used by your server to get an `Access Token`.
 This `Access Token` is then safely passed to the client-side widget.
 This ensures your `Client Secret` remains secure.

 ## Development